RocketRace/rocketrace.github.io/decadv-2024.md

 portable.
 Perhaps it's best to not try my luck overengineering a small feature and instead focus on the necessary elements of the experience.

+## December 5

+Today, as I was exploring dynamically generated 88x31 images, I realized that the page should load with the first page of content pregenerated.
+That sent me down a bit of a rabbithole with JS bundlers and static site generators.
+In the end I chose to use Hugo for some of the basic templating.
+I engulfed myself in the documentation until I figured out how to a) compile typescript, b) create elements in a loop, and c) pass configuration to typescript in a way that my editor didn't complain (the solution was to add a `.d.ts` file and define a custom `"paths": ...` configuration in my `.tsconfig`!)
+But in the end I have a clean setup with templating, local hosting, and static generation!
+I can proceed to work more on the actual site code without getting side-tracked.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023